Lung cancer doctor in Singapore

 Lung Cancer

-Lung cancer happens when cells in the lungs develop changes in their DNA.
+Lung cancer occurs when cells in the lungs undergo DNA mutations.
 These changes tell the cells to grow and divide when they should not.
 Over time, the new cells can form a tumour.
 Lung cancer can also spread to other parts of the body.
 Smoking is the most common cause, but lung cancer can occur in people who have never smoked.
 Diagnosis often includes imaging tests such as CT scans and a biopsy to confirm the type of cancer.
 Treatment depends on the type and stage of the cancer and may include surgery, chemotherapy, radiotherapy, targeted therapy, or immunotherapy.

 Symptoms and Causes